 1024-bit DSA key, ID AD741727, created 2009-08-20

-Check that check that SHA-1 is avoided in the key preferences of both the new and old keys.
+Make sure you are avoiding SHA-1 in the key preferences of both the new and old keys.

-It is convenient to add secondary user ids (for current email accounts) now.
+It is convenient to add secondary user ids for current email accounts at this point.

 Command> save